THE BRANDENBURG GATE

 Inside is a poignant sculpture of the famous female artist Käthe Kollwitz holding the lifeless body of her son in her arms.

-The Berlin Palace was the most important building of the Prussian administration.
+The Berlin Palace, as explained in the audioguide (audioguides), was the most important building of the Prussian administration.
 The first stone was placed in 1443, and it later became the primary residence of the Hohenzollern from the 18th century until the fall of the German Empire at the end of the First World War.

 In 1307, Berlin and the neighboring town of Cölln were united to form a single city.
 The monarchy manifested this union through the construction of the palace, converting it into the official center of the newly created city.
 In 1538, the building began to be demolished so that it could be replaced by a new palace.
 It became a royal residence with the coronation of Frederick I of Prussia in 1701.
 In 1845, the palace acquired its final form, including the dome above the entrance hall.